Israel stages rare strikes in Lebanon, also hits Gaza Strip

-JERUSALEM (AP) — Israel struck targets in southern Lebanon early Friday and resumed air strikes in the Gaza Strip, the Israeli military said, marking a further escalation in the region following violence this week at Jerusalem’s most sensitive holy site.
+JERUSALEM (AP) — Israel launched rare strikes in southern Lebanon early Friday and pressed on with bombing targets in the Gaza Strip, marking a widening escalation in the region following violence this week at Jerusalem’s most sensitive holy site.

-The military said it targeted installations of the Palestinian militant group Hamas in southern Lebanon.
-The Lebanese TV station Al Mayadeen reported explosions in the southern port city of Tyre.

-The strikes in southern Lebanon came after militants from Lebanon fired nearly three dozen rockets at Israel on Thursday.

-Meanwhile, Gaza militants resumed rocket fire toward southern Israel early Friday following Israeli attacks there.

-The fighting comes during a delicate time — when Jews are celebrating the Passover holiday and Muslims are marking the Ramadan holy month.
-Similar tensions spilled over into an 11-day war between Israel and Gaza’s Hamas rulers in 2021.
+The cross-border fighting erupted during a time of heightened religious fervor — when Jews are celebrating the Passover holiday and Muslims are marking the Ramadan holy month.
+In 2021, an escalation also triggered by clashes at Jerusalem’s Al-Aqsa Mosque compound, spilled over into an 11-day war between Israel and Gaza’s Hamas rulers.

+Friday's strikes in southern Lebanon came a day after militants fired nearly three dozen rockets from there at Israel, wounding two people and causing some property damage.
+The Israeli military said it targeted installations of Hamas, the Palestinian militant group, in southern Lebanon.

+An Associated Press photographer said several missiles fired by Israeli warplanes struck an open area near the Palestinian refugee camp of Rashidiyeh, close to the coastal southern city of Tyre.

 In a briefing with reporters, Lt.
 Col. Richard Hecht, an Israeli military spokesman, said the army drew a clear connection between the Lebanese rocket fire and the recent unrest in Jerusalem.